 But when you’re wandering the world in an RV, it can be difficult to fit in a workout… literally.
-How can you get in the big, boisterous movements necessary for cardio or aerobic exercise in such a small space?
+How can you get in the big movements necessary for cardio or aerobic exercise in such a small space?

-But working out in an RV is totally possible, so don’t go thinking you’ve just landed the best excuse to quit your regular regimen.
+But working out in an RV is totally possible, so you don’t need to quit your regular regimen.
 If you want to stay healthy while you travel, it’s more imperative than ever to create and stick to a healthy routine.

 From finding great videos to investing in a gym membership that’ll follow you along your travels, and even building your own mini home gym, here’s how to get your exercise while you’re living in an RV.